mdawoud27/data_structures_and_algorithms/README.md

 1. Explore the different folders to find explanations, notes, and code implementations for each data structure.

-1. If you're new to a specific concept, start with the relevant introductory notes before diving into the code.
 1. You're encouraged to run and experiment with the provided code to solidify your understanding.

 1. If you find any errors, have suggestions, or want to contribute, please refer to the ***Contributions*** section below.

 ## Contributions